 (2) The Baleric-Danville Road gate is on Baleric, east of Minorca.
 Danville Road cuts through HSV (but is not part of HSV) and comes out on Hwy.
-5 across from the Pop-A-Top bar/restaurant.
-It is a shortcut to/from Hot Springs for people living in central HSV.
+5. It is a shortcut to/from Hot Springs for people living in central HSV.

 (3) Just across the street from the entrance to the Cortez golf course is a gate which leads to roads which come out on Highway 7 in Jessieville, or just north of Jessieville, depending on which branch you take.